Note

 - This is a similar product

-ClickBook, but slightly easier to use, and it can store pages
+ClickBook, but probably easier to use, and it can store pages

 until you are ready to print, making it even easier to create